 Undergraduate Retention Committee

-Twelve-member Committee: three administrative representatives designated by the AVP, one staff representative designated by the AVP, one faculty member selected by the MFA from among its members, four elected representatives of the McNichols faculty, & one librarian.
+Ten-member Committee: three administrative representatives designated by the AVP, one staff representative designated by the AVP, one faculty member selected by the MFA from among its members, four elected representatives of the McNichols faculty, & one librarian.
 Up to 5 invited members (2 students) may serve each year.

 6 faculty representatives